-Program faculty have examined the evidence and results of data analysis from AY 2017-2018 and will take steps to continue to improve student learning:
+Program faculty have examined the evidence and results of data analysis and will take steps to continue to improve student learning in 2019-20:

-- COEHD faculty will continue to offer PRAXIS seminars and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - COEHD faculty will add additional resources and videos addressing designing coherent instruction, designing student assessment, using questioning and discussion techniques, using assessment in instruction, and demonstrating flexibility and responsiveness to support student learning in elementary education courses to support candidate learning and their ability to meet SLO 2.
+- COEHD faculty will offer PRAXIS seminars and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - COEHD faculty will add additional resources and videos addressing designing coherent instruction, designing student assessment, using questioning and discussion techniques, using assessment in instruction, and demonstrating flexibility and responsiveness to support student learning in elementary education courses to support candidate learning and their ability to meet SLO 2.

-- Moving forward, SLO 2 will be assessed with a Teacher Observation Form to meet CAEP requirements and align with departmental goals. - COEHD faculty will add additional resources focusing on Professionalism in education courses to positively impact candidates' professional dispositions to help them meet SLO 3. - Moving forward, SLO 5 will be assessed with a PK-12 Student impact assessment to meet CAEP accreditation requirements and align with departmental goals.
+- Moving forward, SLO 2 will be assessed with a Teacher Observation Form to meet CAEP requirements and align with departmental goals. - COEHD faculty will add additional resources focusing on Professionalism in education courses to positively impact candidates' professional dispositions to help them meet SLO 3. - Instructors in methods courses and Residency I will model deep reflection methods rather than cursory ones that can result from the candidates in order to improve scores for SLO 4. - Moving forward, SLO 5 will be assessed with a PK-12 Student impact assessment to meet CAEP accreditation requirements and align with departmental goals.